markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 Let's compare `createTaskEl()` and the `for` loop in `loadTasks()`.
 Those steps look incredibly similar, almost to the point that we are left wondering if maybe we can just run `createTaskEl()` for each task object in `tasks`.
 Well, that's what we're going to do.

-Let's start by making sure our code is saved, since we'll be removing working code we jsut created, and use our add, commit, and push commands to get our code up to GitHub.
+Let's start by making sure our code is saved, since we'll be removing working code we just created, and use our add, commit, and push commands to get our code up to GitHub.

-Now that that's handled, let's turn our attention to `loadTasks()` and start updating the code.
+Now that we've saved our working codebase, let's turn our attention to `loadTasks()` and start updating the code.
 We'll start by completely removing the `for` loop, as we don't need any of that code anymore. `loadTasks()` should now look like this:

 ```js
 var loadTasks = function() {